mhjacks/ansible-pattern-theory/README.md

 An entirely valid question might be, "what about when we have limited access to OpenShift?"
 (That is, access to a limited set of APIs or resources in one or more OpenShift clusters, but no administrative access to it or the ability to deploy operators and pods.)
-Since Ansible can also manage

-resources in Kubernetes, this might seem to be present a dilemma.
+Since Ansible can also manage resources in Kubernetes, this might seem to be present a dilemma.
 In general, we recommend Kubernetes-based GitOps solutions to implement and manage GitOps; but we also recommend that hybrid cloud patterns be self-contained.
 If it is not possible to make a pattern "self-contained" from a well-documented and understood entry point, then it would be appropriate to consume Kubernetes resources with an Ansible-based framework.
 One such scenario might be using OpenShift Virtualization/Kubevirt for machine virtualization.
-The user of the pattern is given credentials/access to spin up VMs on the OpenShift Virtualization fabric, but does note have the ability to manage the fabric itself or install other operators or applications on the OpenShift cluster(s).
+The user of the pattern is given credentials/access to spin up VMs on the OpenShift Virtualization fabric, but does not have the ability to manage the fabric itself or install other operators or applications on the OpenShift cluster(s).
 In this (hypothetical, but plausible) situation, it would be acceptable to use this variant of the framework to drive the pattern.

 * When starting from OpenShift, we recommend the OpenShift-based patterns framework.
 (This includes hybrid scenarios where OpenShift is available but elements of the pattern are non-Kubernetes manageable, such as the network gear/sensor types mentioned previously.)